 Our History

-In 2020 we merged with Meningioma UK, consolidating our resources in a drive to improve services and outcomes for everyone affected by a brain tumour.
+In 2020 we also merged with Meningioma UK, consolidating our resources in a drive to improve services and outcomes for everyone affected by a brain tumour.

 In 2015 we launched ‘Defeating Brain Tumours’ – our ambitious strategy to unite the brain tumour community in the pursuit of our shared vision: a world where brain tumours are defeated.